mlz-ictrl/nicos/doc/source/services/monitor.rst

 The configuration of a block may use further options:

-* ``setups`` -- A list of associated setup names.
-The block will only be shown if any of the specified setups are loaded in the NICOS :term:`master`.
-If only one setup needs to be specified here, it can be given literally, i.e. without enclosing the name with '[]'.
-See the "Axes" or "Detector" block in the example.
+* ``setups`` -- An expression of associated setup names.
+The block will only be shown if the specified setups condition is fulfilled.

-  A '!' at the begining of any setup name will negate the selection and the block will only be shown if the corresponding setup is **not** loaded.
+  If a simple name is given the setup condition is fulfilled if the setup is loaded in the NICOS :term:`master`.
+Otherwise you can use Python boolean operators and parentheses to construct an expression like ``(setup1 and not setup2) or setup3`` (see for example the Detector block above).

-  A '*' at the end will match all loaded/not loaded setups beginning with characters in front of the '*' character.
-This is helpful if you have a lot of possible setups for the same application like a set of temperature environments starting with ``ccr`` but only one of them is loaded a the moment.
+  To match multiple setups, use filename patterns, for example: ``ccr* and not cryo*``.

 * ``frame`` -- If set to ``False`` the frame drawn around all of the blocks fields is omitted.
 The default value for this option is ``True``.